& Work Injury

 People are often reluctant to hire a lawyer because they fear that it will be too expensive.
 In reality, the maximum you will be charged will be 20 percent of the settlement and sometimes less.
 You pay only if you win and contribute nothing up front.
 You don’t even shell out money for letters or phone calls.
 Since lawyers get compensated based on a percentage of the settlement, they are highly motivated to help you get the maximum amount.

-HOW CAN AN ATTORNEY IN WORKERS COMPENSATION HELP ME AND PROTECT MY RIGHTS?
+HOW CAN AN WORK INJURY ATTORNEY IN LOS ANGELES HELP ME AND PROTECT MY RIGHTS?

 There are several good reasons why it makes sense to rely on the expertise of a good workers’ compensation attorney:

 • An attorney will ensure that you get the benefits you deserve, seeing to it that your average weekly wage amount is accurately documented and helping you to get the home modifications, job training or other special extra benefits your injury may require.

 • A workers compensation lawyer will fight for the protection of all of your rights under the California Worker’s Compensation Act.

 • If problems arise with your benefits, you will already have an attorney who is familiar with the details of your situation and can act quickly on your behalf to come to a resolution.

 • An experienced lawyer is familiar with the California judicial system as well as the complexities of workers’ compensation law.
 No one, not even supervisors or family and friends who have received benefits in the past, will be as qualified to make recommendations to you about settling your case.

 • A workers’ compensation attorney can also help you to get additional benefits via a third party liability suit.
 You can file this in civil court if your accident on the job was the fault of someone other than yourself, your employer or a co-worker.

 HOW DO I KNOW IF I HAVE A CASE OR CLAIM?